kadena-community/spirekey/docs/KIP-0030/guides/create-account.md

 On the `Color` step you pick a color to make your device even more recognizable among other devices with your account.
 This is particularly useful when you add more than one device of the same device type.
-The color is only stored on your device and cannot been seen by others.
 The `Color` step is the final step of the registration flow.
 Press the `Complete` button to send a transaction to the blockchain and definitively create your new account.

 ## Registration completed